async-aws/aws/docs/configuration.md

 The relative path that is used to fetch credentials inside and ECS instance.
 See [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) for more information.

+### endpointDiscoveryEnabled

+**Default:** 'false'

+Enable the endpoint discovery when the operation support it See [Endpoint discovery](https://docs.aws.amazon.com/sdkref/latest/guide/feature-endpoint-discovery.html) for more information.

 ## S3 specific Configuration reference

 ### pathStyleEndpoint